Mixed 3-manifolds are virtually special: Background on cubical small cancellation

-If in $\partial_pD= \alpha\cup \gamma$ there are two consecutive edges forming a cornsquare, they cannot both lie in $\alpha$ or both lie in $\gamma$: otherwise one could homotope $D$ so that there is a square at that exact corner, and then push it out of the diagram to reduce the complexity.
-If there is a shell $C$ in $D$ whose outer path is contained in $\gamma$, then replacing the outer path by the inner path contradicts the fact that $\gamma$ is a geodesic.
+If in $\partial_\p D= \alpha\gamma$ there are two consecutive edges forming a cornsquare, they cannot both lie in $\alpha$ or both lie in $\gamma$.
+Otherwise we could homotope $D$ so that there is a square at that exact corner \cite[Lem 2.6]{Hier}.
+Then we could homotope $\alpha$ or $\gamma$ through that square to reduce the complexity.
+The diagram $D$ has no spur except possibly where $\alpha$ and $\gamma$ are concatenated.
+If there is a shell $C$ in $D$ whose outer path is contained in $\gamma$, then replacing the outer path of $C$ by a geodesic that is path-homotopic to the inner path of $C$ contradicts that $\gamma$ is a geodesic.